 Classic trekking on ancient trade routes using NATT Trail just to avoid roads – Ascending the Marshyangdi valley – Passing Manaslu and Hinchuli – Visit old Buddhist monastery in Braga – Explore beautiful Manag village – Crossing the Thorong – La (Widest pass in the world about 5416 m) – The Pilgrimage town of Muktinath, View of Dhaulagiri Icefall, – The world deepest gorge and the Kaligandaki valley – Natural Hot spring at Tatopani – Sunrise at Poonhill with magnificent mountain views.

-Tilicho lake around Annapurna trek is appropriate for any trekkers who is looking for little bit adventure.
+Tilicho lake around Annapurna trek is appropriate for any trekkers who are looking for little bit of adventure.
 The maximum height of this trek is Thorong la pass 5416 m.
-It is not necessary any previous trekking or mountaineering experience and also it is not necessary that you must be young and energetic to do this trekking.
+It is not necessary for any previous trekking or mountaineering experience and also it is not necessary that you must be young and energetic to do this trekking.
 If you are healthy and can walk 5 to 6 hours daily, you can easily do this trekking.
-However it would be more good to do daily jugging or walking exercise is useful before you leave from your country.
-Our program have been prepared including rest day and build up gradually, in order to acclimatize to the altitude.
-On trek, you can go at your own pace, with plenty of stops for resting.
+However, it would be more good to do daily jogging or walking exercise is useful before you leave your country.
+Our program has been prepared including the rest day and build up gradually, in order to acclimatize to the altitude.
+On the trek, you can go at your own pace, with plenty of stops for rest.
 This is a part of Great Himalayan Trail (GHT) trek in Nepal.